Can working from home affect your wellbeing? How is working from home different from living at home?

 The absence of these enablers diminishes your sense of control and being in the loop.
 This often results in added stress or depression.

 wofome is all for reducing mental stress caused by working-from-home.
-Look out for more mental health posts located in our WELLBEING category.
+Look out for more mental health posts located in our Wellbeing blog topic.

 A decline in physical wellbeing caused by working from home